soniaturcotte/soniaturcotte.com/digital-garden/collecting-connecting.md

 When I am consistent with these practices, I see things in a different way.
 My attention changes.
 I notice things I probably wouldn't have otherwise.
 I am more likely to spot interesting juxtapositions and make lateral connections.
 I feel more inspired to make things.

-Russell Davis introduces his book, Do Interesting, with a simple premise.
+Russell Davies introduces his book, Do Interesting, with a simple premise.

 > You can make your work – and the world – more interesting by practicing three things:
 >